 But of course, there is more food involved: the delicious zeppola (plural: zeppole).
 There are different types of zeppole out there but the one I’m most familiar with and, therefore, most fond of, is a lightly fried pastry filled with custard and topped with a maraschino cherry.
 We get these “St. Joseph’s cakes” only once a year, around March 19th, so we savor every last bite.

-2017 St. Joseph’s Day Tables & Events in Chicago
+2017 St. Joseph’s Day Tables & Events in and Around Chicago

 Keep checking back for for updated information on 2017 St. Joseph’s Day Tables and events in Chicago!